Exo-CBX: 2017–2019: Debut in Japan tour, Blooming Days and Magic

 On May 10, through EXO's official Japanese Twitter account, SM announced that the sub-unit was going to have a Japanese debut during late May.
 They released their debut Japanese mini album, Girls, on May 24.

 In January 2018, via an online program on LINE, they announced that they have prepared for their first Japan arena tour called "Magical Circus" in May and June.
 The tour had eight shows with four cities in Japan, including: Yokohama, Fukuoka, Nagoya and Osaka.
 On April 10, the group released their second Korean mini album Blooming Days.
 CBX's first Japanese studio album, Magic, was released on May 9.

 In February 2019, it was announced that the group would have Special Edition concerts of their Japanese tour "Magical Circus" in April.

 2023–present: Contract disputes and new label

 On June 1, 2023, it was announced that Chen, Baekhyun, and Xiumin were in the process of terminating their contracts with SM, and had filed a joint lawsuit against the company in regards to transparency of earnings.
 On June 19, it was announced by SM that the contract dispute had been resolved, and the trio would be staying with the company moving forward.

 On January 8, 2024, it was announced that the subunit's future activities and the members' solo activities would be managed by INB100, an independent label established by Baekhyun in June 2022, while their group activities still remains under SM Entertainment.

+On December 30, 2025, it was announced that CBX would be performing at the 2026 Dream Concert, marking the group's return to the event after 9 years.